saffy-team/saffy/README.md

 So that you can concentrate on the fun and important part which is the analysis!
 When you come up with a solution you like, you already have it as part of the framework, so it is easy to use in the future.

-Ever too often in signal analysis is time wasted on the repetitive tasks, which are very similar across projects.
-You promise yourself to build a code base for your solutions, but end up just copy pasting whole chunks of code.
-Starting each project you hope that this time you will have good structure and it will be awesome to work with.
-But it most often fails.
-Probably because your on a deadline or building sustainable data architectures is not your thing, you just wanted to do some analysis.

-Rightfully so!
-That's why saffy was created, so that you don't have to come up with a data structure and architecture.
-So that you can concentrate on the fun and important part which is the analysis!
-When you come up with a solution you like, you already have it as part of the framework, so it is easy to use in the future.

 [Slack Channel](https://join.slack.com/t/saffyworkspace/shared_invite/enQtNTg4NjMxMzY4MDUwLTAzYTUyNTllYWM1ODE5YzI0YTU3MDJkYTAzMGJjNDQ1MzIxZTY4MmQ5NDQyZTE2ODI2NTk5OTViNDgyZGY2ODc)
 \- [Github](https://github.com/saffy-team/saffy) - [Documentation](https://saffy-team.github.io/saffy/)